-4.2.4 Following an attempt at reassessment for all the required modules, where a student has a fail mark below 40 in a maximum of 30 credits' worth of non-core modules, the Board will treat the fail in the following way:

-- a) Where the module aggregate mark is in the range 35-39 and the mark for the Year is 45 or above, the student will be permitted to proceed to the next Year of study.
+- 4.2.4 Following an attempt at reassessment for all the required modules, where a student has a fail mark below 40 in a maximum of 30 credits' worth of non-core modules, the Board will treat the fail in the following way: - a) Where the module aggregate mark is in the range 35-39 and the mark for the Year is 45 or above, the student will be permitted to proceed to the next Year of study.
 The credits will be awarded. - b) Where the module aggregate mark is in the range 20-34 and the mark for the Year is 40 or above, or the module aggregate mark is in the range 35-39 and the mark for the Year is in the range 40-44, the student will be permitted to proceed to the next Year of study.
 However, the credits will not be awarded.
 Where a total of 30 credits have been failed the student will not be permitted to fail any more credits towards their award.
 Where a total of 15 credits have been failed, the student will only be able to fail 15 non-core credits in the future.
 Where a student has not had three attempts at the assessment for the Year, the Board will offer the student the choice of either undertaking reassessment in Year One or proceeding to Year Two carrying the fail. - c) Students will not be permitted to transfer to a course which regards the failed modules as core. - 4.2.5 Students who, after reassessment, still fail to achieve sufficient marks in an optional module to progress may choose an alternative optional module during their repeat Year.

-4.3 Progression from Year Two of a 4-year course involving a Year Abroad or a Placement Year a) achieve 120 credits at level 5 or above.
+4.3 Progression from Year Two of a 4-year course involving a Year Abroad or a Placement Year b) pass core modules and meet any additional course or module specific requirements outlined in the variations to the Rules of Assessment, including professional, statutory and regulatory body requirements.